Quiz: Are You Ready for College?

 Emotional Factors of College Readiness

 Academic excellence is a goal you’re unlikely to achieve if you let your physical and mental health deteriorate, jeopardizing your emotional wellbeing.
-So, get the skinny on the value of sleep and avoiding infectious diseases such as the coronavirus, and know that answering yes on these questions is an investment in academic and thereby career success.
+So, get the skinny on the value of sleep and avoiding infectious diseases, and know that answering yes on these questions is an investment in academic and thereby career success.

 - Do you know how to handle common household chores and duties?
 Laundry?
 Cooking?
 Shopping?
 Balancing your bank account?